pythonindia/inpycon-blog/README.md

 ```
 git clone https://github.com/<username>/inpycon-blog.git
 ```
+2. Follow the [Getting Started](#getting-started) guidelines to set-up the blog.

-2. To run a local copy of the website, open the command prompt or your preferred CLI, change the directory to the address of the repository and use the command `make devserver` to set up a development server.
+3. To run a local copy of the website, open the command prompt or your preferred CLI, change the directory to the address of the repository and use the command `make devserver` to set up a development server.
 You can find a working copy of your work at [http://localhost:8000/](http://localhost:8000/).

-3. To create a new blog, create a markdown file (.md) in the `content/blog` directory.
+4. To create a new blog, create a markdown file (.md) in the `content/blog` directory.
 For Pelican to parse the content properly, make sure the Metadata syntax at the start of your new blog is follows the pattern given below:

 ```
 Title: Announcing X as Titanium Sponsor